 Characters may moan, cry out, or otherwise loudly indicate their presence without giving otherwise meaningful information.

 Characters are considered Heavy and require 3 other characters, or a character with the Brawn ability, to carry them.

 Resolution: All wounds (the Injuries that caused Downed and those gained from Bleed) are given pressure through hands or bandages for 5 minutes.
 Characters who recover from Downed receive the Battered condition.

 The character is having the worst day, having been earlier stabbed, impaled or gored to the point of being Downed, but then recovering.

 All Skills are reduced to 0 Ranks, unless the character has the Grit Skill.

 Resolution: Battered recovers over the Downtime, or can be healed with certain medical procedures.

 The character’s basic needs are met, and they live in pleasant surroundings with well made attire, and so they are less vulnerable to the sorts of suffering that afflicts the less fortunate.

-A character who is well fed and is affected by at least 5 Comfort items may call a universal Toughness once per day.
+A character who is well fed and is affected by at least 5 unique Comfort sources may call a universal Toughness once per Rest.

 The character is somewhere nearby, unseen.
-Their player crosses their arms in the “Ignore” hand sign, and should be ignored and not interacted with by most game effects.
+Their player crosses their arms in the “Stealth” hand sign, and should be ignored and not interacted with by most game effects.